bbauska/CS198.1x/readme.md

 Satoshi Nakamoto is a pseudonym, or a false identity, of an individual or a group of individuals.

 No one knows their real identity.
-However, what's important is that this whitepaper envisioned a currency where users do not rely on financial intermediaries or trust anyone in order to make transactions with each other.
+However, what's important is that this whitepaper envisioned a currency where users do not rely on financial interimagesries or trust anyone in order to make transactions with each other.

 In Bitcoin, users do not need to use their real world identities; instead, they are represented by addresses, strings of random letters and numbers.